Aitana (singer): Personal life

-Following her contract with Universal Music, in October 2018, Aitana left Sant Climent de Llobregat and moved alone to an apartment in the Fuente del Berro district in Madrid owned by the Spanish actress Blanca Suárez.
+During her childhood Aitana lived in Viladecans and Sant Climent de Llobregat.
+Following her contract with Universal Music Spain, in October 2018, Aitana left Sant Climent de Llobregat and moved alone to an apartment in the Fuente del Berro district in Madrid owned by the Spanish actress Blanca Suárez.
+In 2025, she confirmed she owned four properties, two of them she rented.
+Aitana lives between Madrid and Miami.

-In 2018, she ended her relationship with childhood boyfriend Vicente Rodríguez and began a romantic relation with Operación Triunfo companion Luis Cepeda, which caused a lot of controversy due to the 10-year age disparity.
+Ever since her rise to fame, Aitana's love life has been a subject of high media coverage and speculation.
+In 2018, she ended her relationship with childhood boyfriend Vicente Rodríguez and began a romantic relation with her Operación Triunfo companion Luis Cepeda, which caused a lot of controversy due to the 10-year age disparity between them.
 They broke up in September 2018.
 In late 2018, Aitana started a relationship with actor Miguel Bernardeau.
-They moved in together in September 2020, in a €750,000 worth house in Madrid.
 In December 2022, less than two weeks after the release of Our Only Chance, a limited series for Disney+ in which they were co-stars, it was reported that Aitana and Bernardeau had broken up.
+In August 2023 it was confirmed she had started a relationship with Colombian singer Sebastián Yatra, which ended in 2024 after going on-again and off-again.

+In May 2025 it was revealed she is dating YouTuber Plex.

 Public image

 Aitana has been set as an example on various occasions for her excellent dealings with the media.
 The written press has highlighted the sweetness and authenticity that she exudes in her interviews, highlighting "the professionalism of the singer, who has been in the public sphere for just two years, and has never had a bad face towards the press despite the harassment she has suffered ever since she left Operación Triunfo”.
 Borja Terán, from 20 Minutos, wrote, in September 2021, an article on the attitude of the singer towards the public and journalists, both in televised and written interviews, where he highlighted her "authenticity" and compared her with folkloric singers of yesteryear for "sharing her experiences with that generosity that seduces, because she gives details without caring to share them with the viewer, so the public feels involved in her life, because she narrates it without apparent snobbery, without any kind of complex or moral superiority".

 About her early image in the music industry, Aitana stated to Forbes that "I have had a hard time getting credibility from people in the industry.
 They saw me as a girl who just left OT and to see how I was going to manage her career.
 But more and more artists have trusted me, I have been collaborating with them —from Katy Perry to Sebastián Yatra— and my first tour, Play Tour, helped add to my credibility as an artist."